 Diabetic Eye Exams

-Did you know as a diabetic, you should be getting your eyes dilated one a year?
+Did you know as a diabetic, you should have your eyes checked annually?